 On the day of the visit, the patient is admitted in Dr. Green's office.
 Dr. Green analyzes the referral request created by Dr. White and any useful Clinical Documents related to the request.
+When the visit is completed, Dr. Green publishes a report and Dr. Brown is notified of the completion of the eReferral process so that he can analyze the whole workflow and all related

-When the visit is completed, Dr. Green publishes a report and Dr. Brown is notified of the completion of the eReferral process so that he can analyze the whole workflow and all related documents.
+6455 completion of the eReferral process so that he can analyze the whole workflow and all related documents.